 Since e-Boks’ digital postboxes require Danish citizens to use their NemID—a national log-in solution for internet banks and government websites—to register, issues such as identity theft have already been solved.
 Easily accessible via mobile, it also addresses the geographic limitations of regular mail.
 Our products are also fully customisable, right down to the kind of mail users want to receive.

-Seeing Denmark’s digital transformation, Ireland followed in suit, hiring e-Boks in 2019 as the digital bridge between public authorities and private citizens.
+Seeing Denmark’s digital transformation, Ireland followed in suit, partnering with e-Boks in 2019 as the digital bridge between public authorities and private citizens.
 Using current technology and government regulation (such as eDelivery and eIDAS), we were able to come up with an efficient digital infrastructure for Irish residents, businesses, and officials to communicate.
 We also came up with a customised hybrid cloud solution, where the cloud is used, but messages are kept on-site by the Irish government.

 We are also responsible for providing public and private digital posts in Norway, Greenland, and Sweden.

 From secure mail to digital signatures to hybrid solutions to environmental conservation, e-Boks and its continued growth are leading the way to a new kind of postal system—one that’s befitting of the 21st century and beyond.

 - For more than 20 years, we have helped public authorities and businesses securely digitise their communication flows.

 - We proudly provide the governments of Denmark, Greenland, Norway, Sweden, and Ireland with national digital post solutions.